10 Things to Get Most Excited About on WWE Programming in 2019

 Leading up to it is fun for the speculation with everyone drafting their dream scenarios of who they'd like to see switched around.
 Then, once WWE makes the adjustments, a wide variety of new and exciting matches become possible to play out over the course of the year.

-This also gives wrestlers an opportunity to make improvements to their positions on the roster, as many people tend to turn heel or face around this time, some are given pushes they've never received and others are finally a bigger fish in a smaller pond or on a brand that is better suited to their strengths.
+This also gives wrestlers an opportunity to make improvements to their positions on the roster.
+Many people tend to turn heel or face around this time, some are given pushes they've never received and others are finally a bigger fish in a smaller pond or on a brand that is better suited to their strengths.

 There are inevitably people who get lost in the shuffle and some mistakes here and there, but the Superstar Shake-up is overall one of the best healing methods of the year and something fans should be eagerly anticipating.